ysabetwordsmith: (Crowdfunding butterfly ship)

 What are your planned crowdfunding projects for May?
 What did you accomplish during April?

-The May [community profile] crowdfunding Creative Jam will run Saturday 17-Sunday 18 with a theme of "Facing Darkness."
+The May [community profile] crowdfunding Creative Jam will run Saturday 16-Sunday 17 with a theme of "Quests."

 ysabetwordsmith: Text -- three weeks for dreamwidth, in pink (three weeks for dreamwidth)